sourcelens/Essential_Computer_Networking_for_DevOps_Cloud_and_More/Questions/L_50_Routing,AWS,Trace/Quiz.md

 2 : Why is the destination MAC address in the client and the source MAC address in the server of the SYN packet in Wireshark traces different?

 <img src="Images/lecture50_quizpic_26.png" width="500"/>

+a) The client and server are on the same subnet
+b) The client and server are in different VPC
+c) The client and server are in different subnets, and the packets are routed through default gateways
+d) The server is using Network Address Translation (NAT)

+**Answer** c)

+**Description**

+When packets are routed between subnets, they pass through default gateways, which results in different MAC addresses at each hop.

+---
+---

+3 : Whose MAC address is the destination MAC address in the client trace in the SYN packet?